qtproject/pyside-pyside-setup/sources/pyside6/doc/considerations.rst

 When a PySide6 application that uses the permission API is run in interpreted mode, i.e., ``python <main_file>.py``, the code implementing the permission API *will not work*.
 The only way to make your PySide6 application using permission API work is to bundle the application.
-For Android, this means using the :ref:`pyside6-android-deploy` tool and for macOS, this means using the :ref:`pyside6-deploy` tool.
+For Android, this means using the :ref:`pyside6-android-deploy` tool, for macOS the :ref:`pyside6-deploy` tool, and for iOS the :ref:`pyside6-ios-deploy` tool.

 When running in interpreted mode, you can skip over the permission check/request using the following *if* condition